 The check might be requested for participation in some university events.

 What is Mason COVID Health Check?

-The goal of symptom and exposure screening is to detect early signs of outbreaks to rapidly prevent transmission.
-Screening is an essential first step to case detection and outbreak management.
-The Mason COVID Health✓™ is important to guide the university through an awareness of potential COVID-19 cases within the Mason community.
-This allows for better-informed decisions regarding what outbreak mitigation strategies to implement.
+The goal of symptom screening, COVID testing, and exposure monitoring is to detect early signs of outbreaks to rapidly prevent transmission.
+The Mason COVID Health Check is important to guide the university through an awareness of potential COVID-19 cases within the Mason community.
+This allows for better-informed decisions regarding which outbreak mitigation strategies to implement.

 Coming to Campus?

-Based on your responses to the Mason COVID Health✓™ you will receive one of three automated messages.
+Based on your responses to the Mason COVID Health Check, you will receive an automated message.